mattermost/mattermost-test-management/data/test-cases/channels/messaging/message_edit_post_history.md

 Show, restore older versions of a message and click undo in toast

-1. Get the last post id
+1. Get the last post
 2. Click the restore button on the first version of the message
 3. Confirm the restore
 4. Wait for the message to be updated